-RUSS-3305 Introduction to Russian Literature I A study of major works of Russian literature from its beginning through the early 1900s.
+RUSS-3305 Introduction to Russian Literature I

+A study of major works of Russian literature from its beginning through the early 1900s.
 RUSS 3305 and ML&L 3340 cannot both be taken for credit.
-Prerequisite: RUSS 2302 or the equivalent.

-RUSS-3306 Introduction to Russian Literature II A study of major works of Russian literature from the early 1900s to the present day.
+RUSS-3306 Introduction to Russian Literature II

+A study of major works of Russian literature from the early 1900s to the present day.
 RUSS 3306 and ML&L 3341 cannot both be taken for credit.
-Prerequisite: RUSS 2302 or the equivalent.